 - In The Little Mermaid, Ursula uses her pet eels to spy on Ariel.
-Each have one magic eye that provides a video feed back to her lair.
+Each have one magic eye that provides a stereo image back to a crystal ball in her lair.

 - According to Word of God, this was originally going to be one of Shan Yu's abilities in Mulan, but it was cut out both to save time and to avoid giving the villains too much focus.